misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 gem 'kitchen-vagrant', :group => :integration
 {% endcodeblock %}

-As of this writing, if you do not add the version constraint for `test-kitchen`, You will get this mysterious error when you run `bundle install`:
+As of this writing, if you do not add the version constraint for `test-kitchen` you will get this mysterious error when you run `bundle install`:

     Bundler could not find compatible versions for gem "test-kitchen":
       In Gemfile: